Introduction to Machine Learning Regularization

 - Computationally Complex: A model becomes intensive in computation

-The above problem makes it difficult to come up with a model that is robust enough and has better precision on unseen data.
+The above problem makes it difficult to come up with a robust enough model with better precision on unseen data.

 One of the methods of machine learning regularization is to be introduced or enforced to take care of the above issues.